Understand Your Climate Risks

 Protect Your Property

 It is important to protect our homes and families from climate change risks.
-Mitigation provides small and large options to tackle ways that climate change can damage or destroy your property.
+Adaptation provides small and large options to tackle ways that climate change can damage or destroy your property.
 Acting before disaster strikes can prevent the destruction of your home and lessen the cost and time needed to recover from severe weather events.

 Here are some of the most important actions that you can take to protect your home: